 As Barça’s success continued on the pitch, and the number of socios grew, it became apparent that L’Escopidora was never going to be large enough for the club’s needs, so in February 1922 work started on a new stadium in the Les Corts district of Barcelona.
 The new stadium featured three sides of open terracing, whilst on the west side, an 80 metre pitched roof covered a seated stand.
 Les Corts had an initial capacity of 22,000 and opened on 20 May 1922 when Barça recorded a 2-1 victory against St Mirren.
-Les Corts staged the 1923 final of the Copa del Rey between Athletic Bilbao and CE Europa and La Selección played Austria at the venue in December 1924.
+Les Corts staged the 1923 final of the Copa del Rey between Athletic Club and CE Europa, and La Selección played Austria at the venue in December 1924.
 However, six months later the club and the stadium were at the centre of a national storm.

 The club continued to be at the forefront of Catalan fervour and when Spanish Leader Primo De Rivera attended a match in June 1925, the crowd gave him and the Spanish National anthem the bird.
-The band from the Royal Marines who had been invited to provide the musical entertainment, were somewhat flustered by the commotion and cut short the Spanish anthem and played “God Save the Queen”, much to the delight of the partisan crowd.
+The band from the Royal Marines who had been invited to provide the musical entertainment, were somewhat flustered by the commotion.
+They cut short the Spanish anthem and played “God Save the Queen”, much to the delight of the partisan crowd.
 Primo De Rivera, showing the sort of humour one associates with a dictator, ordered that the ground should be closed for three months and forced Joan Gamper to resign as president.
 Such was the club’s popularity due to their dominance in the Campeonata de Catalunya and Copa del Rey in the mid-Twenties, that the club needed to extend the stadium.
 In 1926 terracing was extended on the three sides open sides, raising the capacity to 45,000.
 This was tested to the full when the club won the inaugural Spanish League in 1929.
 However, the first golden era was about to come to an end, and with no national titles during the thirties and the outbreak of the Civil War, Barça’s world was about to implode.

 A month after the start of the war, Club President Josep Sunyol was executed by Falangist soldiers after inadvertently crossing the front line near Guadarrama.
 Back in Barcelona, the club formed a workers co-operative in order to keep Les Corts out of the hands of the anarchists.
 With the very existence of the club in doubt, Barça took up an offer to tour Mexico and the USA.
 It was the money raised from the tour that secured the club’s future.
 However, when they returned home in late 1938, they encountered a very different Catalunya.
 With membership below 3,000 and their club offices destroyed, Barça suffered the further indignity at the end of the war when Franco’s Nationalist regime removed all forms of Catalan identity from the club.
 The Government was unable to change Barça’s fans, and soon Les Corts became THE place for Catalans to gather en-mass and celebrate their identity.

 The arrival of the Nationalist Government would have dire consequences for the former separatist areas of Catalunya and the Basque Region.
 However contrary to perceived perception, the 1940s was a very successful decade for Barcelona.
-Whilst Real Madrid struggled in the seasons following the Civil War, Barça and Athletic Bilbao racked up a series of wins in the league and cup.
-Buoyed by the improving finances the club set about the further and most spectacular development of Les Corts.
+Whilst Real Madrid struggled in the seasons following the Civil War, Barça and Athletic Club racked up a series of wins in the league and cup.
+Buoyed by the improving finances, the club set about the further and most spectacular development of Les Corts.
 In 1944, the existing terracing was extended raising the capacity to 60,000, but the most impressive work took place on the west side.
 Designed by Eduardo Torroja, an incredibly advanced, deep cantilevered roof was erected behind the existing cover.
 Gimnástic Tarragona purchased and dismantled the old stand and on 2 June 1945, and Barça played Nástic in a friendly to mark the opening of the expanded stadium.
 Torroja also designed the façade of the stand which featured a pre-cast concrete club crest above the main entrance.

 The new roof was among the most advanced in Europe and used a mix of reinforced concrete and steel.
 The roof undulated and had a span from front to back of 27 metres.
 The curved underside of the cover was ribbed with cladding and hung low over the seating deck like the tail of a giant alligator.
 Les Corts was the largest and most spectacular stadium in Spain for much of the 1940s, and it would witness the emergence of the next great Barça team and the arrival of Hungarian legend Ladislau Kubala in 1950.
 League titles followed in 1952 & 1953, but by the time floodlights were erected in 1954, the club had already decided that the stadium could no longer cater for its ever-expanding support.
 No doubt prompted by Real Madrid’s development of the Estadio Santiago Bernabéu, the club purchased a large expanse of public gardens and allotments in the west of the city, and in March 1954, the first stone was laid at the Camp Nou.